- When Does the Sense of Smell Start to Heighten During Pregnancy?

 Inhaling cigarette smoke indirectly poses harm to your child, too.
 And a heightened sense of smell can make it even worse.
 Make sure to keep away from it as well as from chemicals that are known to smell bad or emit harmful gases, too.

-Make sure your house has a lot of flowing air as much as possible.
+Make sure your house has a lot of flowing air.
 Keep windows open and look for opportunities that allow cross ventilation.
 In winters, try to step out for a while with a sweater if needed.